jasonrhodes/cv/README.md

 * nginx
 * Ruby, the language

-I know quite a bit about these but would prefer to never touch them again:
+I know quite a bit about these but would prefer to touch them as little as possible:

-* HTML5
 * CSS